9th Reconnaissance Wing: Mountain Home Air Force Base

 The 9th Bombardment Wing remained at Fairfield-Suisun AFB flying B-29s until 1 May 1953.
 On 1 May, the Strategic Air Command assumed jurisdiction of Mountain Home Air Force Base, Idaho, from the Military Air Transport Service and transferred the 9th Bomb Wing to the base.
 Developed for bomber training during the war, Mountain Home AFB had recently been an Air Resupply And Communications Service special operations base for MATS, and had phased down its operations.
 MATS wanted to use Fairfield-Suisun as a West Coast aerial port.
 SAC could expand Mountain Home for a large bomber base and its relative isolation was also desirable away from the inherent problems of stationing jet bombers in the urban areas halfway between Sacramento and San Francisco, California.

 Although some personnel began arriving at Mountain Home early in April, the Wing and its B-29s moved in May.
 Simultaneously, the 2d Air Refueling Squadron at Davis-Monthan AFB, Arizona, became the 9th Air Refueling Squadron and transferred to the 9th Bombardment Wing at Mountain Home AFB.

 With the arrival of the 9th Bomb Wing at Mountain Home, the base planned a vast construction program not only to accommodate the wing's personnel and offices, but also in anticipation of the acquisition of B-47s to replace the World War II-era obsolete B‑29s.
 On 15 September 1954, Colonel William C. Kingsbury, commander of the 9th Bomb Wing, landed at Mountain Home in the wing's first B-47 "Stratojet", The remainder of the planes arrived over the next few months.
 By June 1955, the 9th BW was ready for a mobility test.
-Early that month, bombers and crews spanned the continent and the Atlantic Ocean for a 60-day temporary duty assignment to a REFLEX base in England to test the wing's mobility training concept.
+Early that month, bombers and crews spanned the continent and the Atlantic Ocean for a 60-day temporary duty assignment to a base in England to test the wing's mobility training concept.

 In November 1955, the 9th Bomb Wing's B-47Es flew from MHAFB to New Zealand, a distance of 8300 mi, nonstop with the aid of aerial refueling.
 This was the longest point-to-point flight for any Strategic Air Command aircraft or unit up to that time.

 In the decade after World War II, the development of faster aircraft and missiles steadily reduced reaction time.
 With the arrival of the missile age, SAC had to be ready to launch its armada of nuclear bombers within 15 minutes for a retaliatory strike.
 After almost two years of planning, SAC developed a new organization.
 Nicknamed FRESH APPROACH and designed to ensure a 15-minute response time, the new organization required extensive testing for practicality, mobility, and economy before command leaders were willing to discard the proven structure.
 On 1 July 1957, the 9th Bomb Wing was one of three SAC units to begin "service-testing" the new deputy commander system of management.